AguaClara/Fluoride-Auto/Spring 2019/Report Draft 1.md

 This manual provides information on fabricating key components of the team's experimental apparatus along with more detailed information on running an experiment.

 ## Fabrication Details
 Include any information related to the fabrication of equipment, experimental apparatuses, or technologies.
 Include the purpose of each step and the fabrication methods used.
 Reference appropriate safety precautions.
 ### Flocculator

 ### Sedimentation tube
-The team created a new reactor that reverts to a design used by teams several years ago [find the years and mention them], which has a floc weir protruding from the sedimentation tube below the bend rather than above it.
+The team created a new reactor that reverts to a design used by the Fall 2016 through Fall 2017 teams, which has a floc weir protruding from the sedimentation tube below the bend rather than above it.
 The goal of using this design was to minimize gel formation, which was seen around the bend and mouth of the floc weir in the Fall 2018 semester, and to more closely mimic the actual AguaClara plants in the field.
 The PVC was heated proximate to the bend point in order to create as smooth of a bend as possible; the floc weir was subsequently welded to the side of the reactor.

 <img src="https://github.com/AguaClara/Fluoride-Auto/blob/master/Spring%202019/IMG_1013.JPG?raw=true">
 Image x: The team's current reactor.